Introduction

 (iii) Demonstrating, for the first time, that MBHs are not ubiquitous at the center of low-mass galaxies.

 I list my first- or corresponding-author articles below.
-They are grouped by topics.
+They are grouped by primary topics.

 Survey data